marcinbiegun/isf-touchdesigner/README.md

 TouchDesigner-flavoured GLSL.
 Uniform variables are exposes as custom parameters.

-This is not a full implementation of ISF features but it covers all basic features.
-Most compositions (using a single shader pass) from https://interactiveshaderformat.com are working correctly.
+This is not a full implementation of ISF but it covers most commonly used features.
+About 80% of compositions from https://interactiveshaderformat.com are working correctly.

 ![Screenshot](https://raw.githubusercontent.com/marcinbiegun/isf-touchdesigner/master/docs/screenshot.png)

 ## Features

-* Float, color, long (list), bool and shape ISF types are supported
+* Input types: float, color, long (list), bool, event, shape
-* ISF controls are exposed as custom oarameters
+* ISF controls are exposed as custom parameters on Base OP
 * Image / video input
 * Custom resolution
 * GLSL code translation is done by a single Python script, it's rather easy to follow
 * Works with latest TouchDesigner 099
+* Multiple passes (only one)

-## What's missing?
+## What's missing

+* More than 1 additional pass
-* Multiple shader passes
+* Vertex shader
 * A few less popular built-in methods

 ## Maintenance